salim-benhamadi/TabularOCR/README.rst

 Features
 --------

-- **Accurate Table Detection**: TableOCR uses advanced computer vision algorithms to accurately detect and extract tables from images and PDFs, even in challenging scenarios with complex layouts or low-quality scans.
+- **Accurate Table Detection**: TabularOCR uses advanced computer vision algorithms to accurately detect and extract tables from images and PDFs, even in challenging scenarios with complex layouts or low-quality scans.
 It employs techniques such as edge detection, connected component analysis, and deep learning-based object detection to locate and isolate tables within the input document.

 - **Multiple Input Formats**: Supports a wide range of input formats, including PNG, JPG, BMP, TIFF, and PDF files, allowing for flexibility in processing various types of document sources.